colibris-framework/colibris/README.md

 ## Settings

+Here's a list of available settings and their default values:

 #### `AUTHENTICATION`

 Configures the authentication backend.
 Should be defined as a dictionary with at least one entry, `backend`, representing the python path to the backend class.
 The rest of the entries are passed as arguments to the constructor.

-Defaults to `None`, which effectively disables authentication.
+Defaults to `{}`, which effectively disables authentication.

 #### `AUTHORIZATION`

 Configures the authorization backend.
 Should be defined as a dictionary with at least one entry, `backend`, representing the python path to the backend class.
 The rest of the entries are passed as arguments to the constructor.

-Defaults to `None`, which effectively disables authorization, allowing access to all resources for any authenticated request.
+Defaults to `{}`, which effectively disables authorization, allowing access to all resources for any authenticated request.

-Here's a list of available settings and their default values:

 #### `CACHE`

 Configures the cache backend.
 Should be defined as a dictionary with at least one entry, `backend`, representing the python path to the backend class.
 The rest of the entries are passed as arguments to the constructor.

-Defaults to `None`, which configures the in-memory cache backend.
+Defaults to `{}`, which configures the in-memory cache backend.

 #### `DATABASE`